 likely that there will be a minimal chance of contamination.
 On the contrary, if your property is vacant land used as a junkyard where metal scraps were disposed of, fueling trailers were stored, or an industrial storage yard existed, there is more cause for concern.
 If your property is in a heavy industrial area, where the surrounding properties have multiple ESAs, more time will be needed to review records and evaluate the property.

 While the points mentioned above can vary the cost slightly, the search request we send usually come at a fixed range of prices that are accounted for in our quotes.
 Therefore, the price change is based primarily on time spent.
 It is essential to keep in mind that the prominent variability in cost comes from the size of the property, the number of properties and if there are any travel costs associated.

 4. How big is your property?
 The total area of the property has a significant impact on cost.
 However, it is not necessarily a one-to-one scale.
 For example, vacant land that is 4 acres can cost less than a commercial building with three floors in a 3-acre lot.
-The number of floors and rooms in a building increases the time spent during the site visit, increasing the price of your Phase I ESA.
+The number of floors and rooms in a building increases the time spent during the site visit, increasing the Phase 1 environmental site assessment cost.

 5. How many properties?
 We’ve had ample experience with one client requesting an ESA for six units at once.
 Our price is based on the lots having different addresses.
 Then there is a more significant jump in cost.
 The city treats our search requests as individual requests for each lot, and we cannot send one request for all the lots.
 For example, a single request to the city is allowed if you’re requesting an ESA for Lots 1-5, Block 20, Plan XYZ123.
 However, if you’re requesting an ESA for Lot 1, Block 20, Plan XYZ123 and Lot 10, Block 20, Plan ABC789, those would have to be separate requests to the city.